Signature of glassy dynamics in dynamic modes decompositions

 \textbf{Algebraic decay in the oscillator glass.} We next consider the generalized Daido model of an oscillator glass proposed in Ref.~\cite{strogatz},

-which describes the evolution of $N$ coupled phase oscillators with frequencies $\omega_n$ (sampled here from a standard normal distribution), $J$ represents the coupling constant, and $A_{nm} \equiv \sum_{k=1}^{K}(-1)^k u_k^{(n)}u_k^{(m)}/N$ is a random adjacency matrix for a given even integer $K>0$.
-Here, $u_k^{(n)}$ are $K$-dimensional random vectors with each element independent and equal to $\pm 1$ with equal probability.
+which describes the evolution of $N$ coupled phase oscillators with frequencies $\omega_n$ (sampled here from a standard normal distribution), $J$ represents the coupling constant, and $A_{nm} \equiv \sum_{k=1}^{K}(-1)^k u_k^{(n)}u_k^{(m)}/N$ are the components of a random adjacency matrix for a given even integer $K>0$.
+Here, $u_k^{(n)}$ are the components of a $K$-dimensional random vectors with each element independent and equal to $\pm 1$ with equal probability.
 In the large $N$ limit, $K$ is the rank of the adjacency matrix.
 Since the signs of the adjacency matrix elements are random, the couplings include both attractive and repulsive terms, leading to frustration.
 In the low-rank regime, an interesting volcano transition has been characterized by a low-dimensional Ott-Antonsen reduction \cite{Ott08, Ott09}.
 However, Daido's glassy states appear only in the high-rank regime, where no dimension reduction is available.

 We implement an efficient GPU integration scheme to generate data from $N=10000$ coupled oscillators at different combinations of coupling constants and adjacency matrix ranks.
-Our simulations enable us to investigate larger systems than previously studied, and we note a few new results about the large $N$ systems in Sec.~SIIIA of the Supplemental Material.
+Our simulations enable us to investigate larger systems than previously studied, and we note a few new results about the large $N$ systems in Sec.~S3A of the Supplemental Material.
 Different relaxation behaviors are observed in various parameter regimes, as shown in Fig.~\ref{fig3}.
 We produce trajectories from three initially ordered states that relax towards disordered states.
 These initial conditions consist of identical initial phases $\theta_n(0)=0$ and initial phases with a single winding around the circle $\theta_n(0)=\pm (-\pi+2\pi n/N)$, where the oscillator index is ordered by the natural frequencies.
 The Kuramoto order parameter,